"Science" does not like to stop and reflect, but the important thing is "money".

 Now we have to defend ourselves from a new calamity, much worse than the chemist: the transgenic affectionately called by his supporters “Organisms genetically modified ".

-In nature there are constantly genetic changes, but everything happens gradually, leaving time for all other organisms to adapt to these changes, only in this harmony there are no side effects.
+In nature there are constantly genetic modifications, but everything happens gradually, leaving time for all other organisms to adapt to these changes, only in this harmony there are no side effects.

 They are proposing us the transgenic, but do we know anything about this "crime against nature"?